At the Movies (Rugrats): Production

 "At the Movies" was written by Craig Bartlett and Paul Germain—creator of Rugrats along with Arlene Klasky and Gábor Csupó—and directed by Dan Thompson.
 Germain additionally served as animation director, a role he played for all early episodes of the series.
 Recording sessions for the episode, located in Hollywood, California, for each actor individually took one day to complete, taking anywhere from fifteen minutes to four hours depending on the scene or role.

 The episode marked the first appearance of the character Reptar.
 Reptar was modeled visually to resemble a Tyrannosaurus rex, but his mannerisms and actions were meant to parody that of the fictional monster, Godzilla, who first appeared in the 1954 film Godzilla, released in Japan as Gojira.
 Though he is portrayed comically, his name was based on a child's mispronunciation of Velociraptor, a ferocious dinosaur made iconic for its appearance in the Steven Spielberg film Jurassic Park.
-As noted by W. J. T. Mitchell in his book The Last Dinosaur Book, children generally begin fascination with dinosaurs between ages four and seven, while at other times during pre-school and elementary school.
-This demographic was the general age of Rugrats' viewers, and likely the reason behind Reptar's species.
+As noted by W. J. T. Mitchell in his book The Last Dinosaur Book, children generally begin fascination with dinosaurs between ages four and seven, while at other times during preschool and elementary school.
+This demographic was the general age of Rugrats' viewers and likely the reason behind Reptar's species.

 "At the Movies" became available on the VHS release entitled Rugrats: Return of Reptar in 1997.
-The release included several other Reptar themed episodes, including "Reptar 2010" and "Reptar on Ice."
+The release included several other Reptar-themed episodes, including "Reptar 2010" and "Reptar on Ice".
 It was released both as part of a special promotional deal between Paramount Home Entertainment and Oral-B and as a re-promotion of Rugrats videos during the holiday season.
 On June 2, 2009, "At the Movies" was released on the Rugrats: Season 1 DVD by Amazon.com.
 On May 2, 2017, "At the Movies" was released on the Rugrats: Season 1 DVD by Paramount Home Media Distribution.